headzoo/deskpro-sdk-react/docs/pages/tutorials/basic.md

 Overview
 ========
 This tutorial will walk you through creating a simple DeskPRO app which displays a list of people participating in a ticket.
-Before you begin ensure that DeskPRO is installed and running on your local computer.
+Before you begin ensure that DeskPRO is installed and running on your computer.
+You will also need a text editor or IDE.

 ![screenshot](/images/tutorials/basic-1.png)

 ### Step 1.
 Clone the boilerplate
-This tutorial uses the SDK boilerplate which will help get you started building apps quickly.
+The SDK boilerplate includes the basic app configuration and files to help developers get started writing apps.

 ```
 git clone https://github.com/deskpro/deskproapps-boilerplate-react participants